davidarchanjo/spring-certified-developer-study-guide/README.md

   | SERIALIZABLE     | Indicates that transactions must be executed with locking at all levels (read, range and write locking) so that they behave as if they were executed in a serialized way, i.e. concurrent execution of a group of transactions should have the same result as if they are executed sequentially |

 ## KEY INTERFACES
-[ResultSet](https://docs.oracle.com/en/java/javase/11/docs/api/java.sql/java/sql/ResultSet.html) - is used to access table of data produced from the execution of database queries.
-Provides getter methods (getBoolean, getLong, and so on) for retrieving column values from the current row.
+[ResultSet](https://docs.oracle.com/en/java/javase/11/docs/api/java.sql/java/sql/ResultSet.html) - is used to access data produced by the execution of database queries.
+It provides getter methods (getBoolean, getLong, and so on) for retrieving column values (by name or column's index) from the current row.

-[RowMapper](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/RowMapper.html) - is used by JdbcTemplate for mapping rows of a ResultSet to Java object.
+[RowMapper](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/RowMapper.html) - is used by JdbcTemplate for mapping rows of a ResultSet to Java object _on a per-row basis_.

 ## KEY ANNOTATIONS
 [@Transactional](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/annotation/Transactional.html) - used to indicate declaratively control over transaction boundaries on managed beans, usually for @Service classes which contain business logic;

-[@EnableTransactionManagement](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/annotation/EnableTransactionManagement.html) - used to enable the Spring's annotation-driven declarative transaction management capabilities.
-Must be used on @Configuration classes. @EnableTransactionManagement is **optional** in Spring Boot application as long as one of spring-data-* modules is configured on the project;
+[@EnableTransactionManagement](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/annotation/EnableTransactionManagement.html) - used on @Configuration classes to enable the Spring's annotation-driven declarative transaction management capabilities.
+This annotation is **optional** in Spring Boot application as long as one of spring-data-* modules is configured on the project;
 </br></br>